Skip to main content

 Transportation, housing, and local referrals

 What it helps with: County aging offices often know local senior shuttles, paratransit, medical ride options, volunteer driver programs, senior housing contacts, and eviction or shelter referrals.
-NJ TRANSIT also has a reduced fare program for seniors, people with disabilities, and some military riders.
+NJ TRANSIT fares may be reduced for seniors age 62 or older, people with disabilities, and eligible military riders.

 Who may qualify: Local rides depend on county rules, trip type, pickup area, age, disability, and appointment needs.
-NJ TRANSIT reduced fares are available for seniors age 62 or older, people with disabilities, and eligible military riders.
+Housing programs may use income limits, age rules, disability rules, waitlists, or local preferences.

 Long-term care help through the ADRC